ReviewMyContract.aiReview My Contract

 "[NEGOTIATED FORM] Any dispute arising under this Agreement shall be submitted to binding arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, except that: (a) claims below $25,000 may be brought in small claims court; (b) either party may seek injunctive relief in court without waiving the right to arbitrate; (c) the Company shall pay all arbitration administrative fees and arbitrator compensation; (d) if Contractor prevails on a majority of its claims, the Company shall reimburse Contractor's reasonable attorneys' fees; (e) the arbitrator shall issue a reasoned written award."

-If a company refuses to remove the arbitration clause entirely, this section presents a prioritized list of modifications to request — with the reasoning behind each that you can use in negotiation.
+If a company refuses to remove the arbitration clause entirely, this prioritized matrix identifies which provisions to fight for first — with the reasoning behind each that you can use in negotiation.

 The Negotiating Script.
 When you raise these issues, frame them as mutual rather than adversarial: "I want a process that is fair to both of us — one we would both be comfortable using if a dispute arose.
 A few changes would accomplish that without altering the fundamental structure of arbitration."
 Most businesses that genuinely prefer arbitration for its efficiency should be willing to accept provisions that merely make the arbitration procedure fair.